ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Data Structures.md

 A linked list is a linear data structure similar to an array, but the elements are stored in a way such that each element is a seperate object which contains a pointer to next element/object in the list

-Each element of a linked list can be called as `Node` and `head` is a reference to the first element/Node in the linked list , if a list is Empty then the head of the list should be null and to indicate the end of the list the next value of the last element points to null

 There are many types of linkedlists but in this tutorial we are going to discuss about `singly Linked List`

+Each element of a linked list can be called as `Node` and `head` is a reference to the first element/Node in the linked list , if a list is Empty then the head of the list should be `null` and to indicate the end of the list the next value of the last element points to null

-Each Element/Node of a linkedlist would be
+Each Element/Node of a linkedlist would be of an object Node type

      class Node {
      constructor(val) {